 The Organization applies annually for a tax abatement from the New York City Department of Finance Commercial Revitalization/Commercial Expansion.
-It was deemed eligible to receive this abatement for the 2017 and 2016 fiscal tax years.
-The total tax abatement received through September 30, 2017 and 2016 was \$2,818 and \$0, respectively.
+It was deemed eligible to receive this abatement for the 2017 fiscal tax year.
+There was no rent abatement during fiscal year 2018.
+The total tax abatement received through September 30, 2017 was \$2,818.